Happy New Year!

 While the days continue to move along, there are areas we always focus on.
 First and foremost is academics, many teachers are spending time after school to participate in professional development being offered at the building or at the district level.
 We want to ensure our instruction is based on research, meeting student needs, and the most current strategies are in use.

 Another high priority for our building is the safety and security of your children.
 As a reminder, the following are our safety procedures and expectations that we hold in high regard:

 At Wilder, our number one priority is the safety of our students.
-We know that it is difficult to hear that your school or district has implemented increased safety or emergency procedures.
-In an effort to help parents understand what happens when there is a safety concern or an emergency, we are sharing the following terms and definitions as well as some communication information.
+In an effort to help parents understand what happens when there is a safety concern or an emergency, we are sharing the following terms and definitions as well as some communication information and expectations.